bighappyface/drupal-cloud-tutorial/README.md

 Our Puppet module provides a convenient and reliable method for maintaining our application configurations and dependencies.
 The benefits of this approach include:

-1. Application-specific package, service, and file inventory and documentation
+1. Application-specific package, service and file inventory and documentation
 2. Configuration under version control to adapt dependencies with application overtime
-3. Limitless expansion and enhancement options for logging, monitoring, caching, and
+3. Limitless expansion and enhancement options for logging, monitoring and caching

 ---